 Dr Jane Waite, Research Fellow and Clinical Psychologist at the Cerebra Centre for Neurodevelopmental Disorders will be talking about how to spot the signs of anxiety disorders as well as what can be done at our conference on Improving Mental Health and Well-being for Young People with Autism, ADHD and Learning Disabilities.

 Some behaviours are a challenge to professionals, teachers, carers and parents.
 This factsheet gives information on how to manage challenging behaviour by considering five key points:

 Where do I find professional help?

 Published 2015.
 This edition 2016.
 Review date 2018

-    This toolkit aims to support disabled people and carers, as well as their families and advisers, who are encountering difficulties with the statutory agencies in relation to the provision of health, social care and education support services.
+This Accessing Public Services Toolkit aims to support disabled people and carers, as well as their families and advisers, who are encountering difficulties with the statutory agencies in relation to the provision of health, social care and education support services.
 This toolkit aims to unpick these problems and to develop effective strategies for resolving them.

 You can download the Toolkit below.